pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 # Final remarks

-In part 2, we went into the theory of Zhang's popular calibration method for computing intial values for $$\textbf{A}, \textbf{k}, \textbf{W}$$ and their refinement.
+In part 2, we went into the steps of Zhang's popular calibration method for computing intial values for $$\textbf{A}, \textbf{k}, \textbf{W}$$ and their refinement.
-Camera calibration can be daunting due to assumed knowledge in camera projection models, linear algebra, and optimization.
 We walked through a common camera projection model and then stepped through Zhang's method, introducing numerical methods as needed.

+Camera calibration literature can be daunting due to assumed knowledge in camera projection models, linear algebra, and optimization.
+It is my hope that this post provided some context in these areas to demystify what happens when you call [`cv2.calibrateCamera()`](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d).
+If it's helpful, you'll find my heavily commented Python implementation here: [`calibrateCamera()`](https://github.com/pvphan/camera-calibration/blob/main/src/main.py#L11)

 Thanks for reading!